bvancamp99/MultiPaste/README.md

 <h3> Add </h3>
 <ul>
   <li>Ctrl+z support to undelete items.
 Could implement by storing the item in a temp ClipboardItem variable before deleting.
-Then if Ctrl+z is pressed, it pushes that item to the top of the list.
+Then if Ctrl+z is pressed, it pushes that item to the top of the list.</li>
   <li>Copy item with ctrl+c</li>
   <li>Ability to pin items to the top</li>
   <li>Search algorithm!</li>